 - 1 - 16 oz can red enchilada sauce*

-- After the timer goes off, allow the pot to manually release the pressure for at least 45 minutes.
+After the timer goes off, allow the pot to naturally release the pressure for at least 45 minutes.

 -I use both homemade and canned red enchilada sauce for this recipe.
 I believe homemade is best, but it's very difficult to taste the difference between homemade and canned when the brown sugar and green chiles are added!
-The link for my homemade sauce is on this post under the last paragraph "secret tips from former employees".
+The link for my homemade sauce is on this post under the last paragraph "Tips and Secrets for Perfect Cafe Rio Sweet Pork".
 It takes about 5 minutes to make.

 -As stated in the post, I did not marinate the pork in the sauce before cooking.
 My slow cooked method posted previously recommends marinating, but this recipe does not.